Plowing on New Asphalt

 Once the snow melts and spring approaches, you start discovering visible splits and gashes in the driveway.
 These are never a welcome sight.
 Let’s take a closer look at all the risks involved:

-• Concrete at times, certain cracks and chippings in the driveways are not clearly visible, but they do exist.
-When these exist, the salt that a person uses to melt snow and ice penetrates right through the openings and corrodes the steel reinforcements lying underneath the surface.
+When undertaking the task of plowing on new asphalt, it’s important to be aware that certain cracks and chippings in the driveways may not be clearly visible, but they do exist.
+During this process, the salt used to melt snow and ice can penetrate these openings, corroding the steel reinforcements lying underneath the surface.

 How to Avoid Damage while Plowing